cherrih/react-app-setup/README.md

   },
 ```

-Now, because we're including [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) and [@babel/preset-react](https://www.npmjs.com/package/@babel/preset-react) we need to remember to install these and for that, we'll need to setup our package.json.
+Now, because we're including babel-loader, @babel/core, [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) and [@babel/preset-react](https://www.npmjs.com/package/@babel/preset-react) we need to remember to install these and for that, we'll need to setup our package.json.

 ### Setting up our package.json